IBM/ibm-garage-tekton-tasks/README.md

 ### Create Pipeline Tasks

-IMPORTANT: If Tekton version is lower than `0.7.0` then use the pipeline and tasks from the `pre-0.7.0` directory.
+IMPORTANT: If Tekton version is lower than `0.7.0` then use the tasks from the `pre-0.7.0` directory.

 - Create pipelines tasks for each environment for example the `dev` namespace: